yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing/Hardware/USB.rst

 refer to ["OpenWrtDocs/Customizing/Serial Console"] for further information about serial console.

 === USB Webcam ===
-Infos on how to attach a [:webcam] to OpenWRT compatible devices can be found on a dedicated page.
+Infos on how to attach a ["webcam"] to OpenWRT compatible devices can be found on a dedicated page.

 === USB Ethernet ===
 If you need one (2..3..127) additional Ethernet ports, it is possible to use USB-to-Ethernet adaptor.